armadaproject/armada-spark/docs/architecture.md

 ## Scala Source

 `armada-spark` can be built from source using maven.
-See the [README](https://github.com/armadaproject/armada-spark/blob/master/README.md) for more information on building `armada-spark`.
+See the [Building Armada Spark](https://github.com/armadaproject/armada-spark/blob/master/README.md#building-armada-spark) section of the README for more information.

 ## Docker image

 `armada-spark` uses docker to produce container images that serve as spark Drivers and Executors.
-See the [README](https://github.com/armadaproject/armada-spark/blob/master/README.md) for more information on how to build these images.
+See the [Building Docker Images](https://github.com/ClifHouck/armada-spark/blob/master/README.md#building-docker-images) section of the README for more information.

 # Architecture & Design